 In Toolio, the main plan the team is working on is called the master plan.
 At any point, you can create different scenarios off of the master plan and give that scenario a name.
 Your changes within that scenario will not impact the plan you have on master.

 At any point, you can choose to see multiple scenarios at the same time and compare the new scenario to the master plan.
-Lastly, if you choose to update the master plan with the scenario you are working on, you can just promote the scenario to master.
+Lastly, if you choose to update the master plan with the scenario you are working on, you can merge the scenario to the master as highlighted below.

 Please see the video below for how scenario playing works in action.